piyush-sarangi/piyush-sarangi.github.io/_projects/2_project.md

 1. Firstly, they are very helpful for me to revise stuff later!
 2. Secondly I hope that they are useful for other students when taking up a course!

-These set of reviews also feature two amazing MITOCW course reviews.
+These set of reviews also feature two amazing MITOCW courses.
 I hope I can take more of those courses!

 MITOCW is a big inpsiration for me and probably this idea of creating and sharing course reviews is somehow inspired by them!